rivereh/blackjackpy/README.md

 # blackjackpy
-Implementation of Blackjack in Python using Tkinter for CS121 final project, created by River and Aron
+Implementation of Blackjack in Python using Tkinter for CS121 final project, created by River

 **NOTE:** Game will not work unless the cards folder is in the same directory as blackjack.py